jeromemayaud/OpenTripPlanner-OD-matrix/README.md

 # OpenTripPlanner-OD-matrix
 A series of scripts to calculate an origin-destination (OD) matrix across a study area using OpenTripPlanner.
 This can be run for a single time of the day (using 'python_script.py') or looping through several times in the day (using 'python_script_loopHM.py').

-Also included are files to analyse the OD matrices.
+Also included are scripts to further analyse the OD matrices.

-# Files needed
+These functions were used to analyse OD-matrices in the following publications:

+Mayaud, J. R., Tran, M., Pereira, R. H. M. & Nuttall, R. (2018).
+Future access to essential services in a growing smart city: The case of Surrey, British Columbia.
+Computers, Environment and Urban Systems.

+These scripts are based on the wonderful reproducible example provided by Rafa Pereira: https://github.com/rafapereirabr/otp-travel-time-matrix

+# Running the code
 1. Download the following files from chosen city, and add in a city-specific folder in your ‘OpenTripPlanner’ folder:
 a.
 GTFS (General Transit Feed Specification) data, as a zipped file
 b.
 OpenStreetMap (OSM) data, as a .pbf file (e.g. available from Mapzen Metro extract: https://mapzen.com/data/metro-extracts/)